VebriCoders/VebriCoders/README.md

   height="350"
 />

-## I'm a programmer and help desk !
+## I'm a programmer and computer help desk !

 I'm a hobby programmer, my main skill is help desk, I'm coding, not for sale or for making people.
 I am coding to fill my spare time and create some useful coding programs for me and some people around me.